MarckBamaca/remodelapartments/src/pages/about.md

       relativeUrl: true
 template: page
 ---

-We are a team of productivity nuts that love to get stuff done without the stress of time management.
-We work together to optimize workflows, understand use cases and set up our app to be the most productive and useful tool for us, internally, and for you.
+We are a team of experienced and knowledgeable home remodelers with more than 25 years of experience handling all kinds of projects small and large.
+We are here to provide a service in quality unmatched with our competitors, and strive for the best quality and service.
+We understnad the stress of time management, where time is off the essence, especially in our current day and age where tenants expect quick turn around.
+We work together with you to optimize workflows, and understand your needs and use cases and tailor your remodeling needs on a use case basis.
+We make sure to provide your property with a fresh and renewed appearance that will last for years.

 ![Our team](/images/team.jpg)

-## Work Life Balance

-Our goal is for work and life to be controlled in one place, to help you maintain a zen state of mind.

-> "Tasks and deadlines should not control our time.
-We should control what when to pay attention to which task." -- Lorinda Mamo, Designer

-With App Land, we strive to make it clear and easy to follow a healthy routine of work effectiveness, collaboration, and also family time and social events.

-## We Value Your YOU Time

-Our team understands that life is a marathon, and it's super important to make sure you take care of YOU and your needs.
-This is why we try to remind our users to take time off, reward themselves after a job well done, and put down the phone every once in a while when there's nowhere you have to be, or nothing you need to do.